shimspedy/sengov/content/states/new-york/alexis-weik/_index.md

 seo_title: "contact Senator Alexis Weik"
 subheader:
      greeting: Contact Senator Alexis Weik
      description: Alexis Weik, born on September 17, 1972, is an American politician, civil servant, and businesswoman.
 She has been representing the 3rd district in the New York State Senate since 2021.
-A member of the Republican Party, Weik had previously served as the receiver of taxes for the Town of Islip from 2012 until 2020.
+She is a member of the Republican Party.
 description: Contact Senator Alexis Weik of New York.
 Contact information for Alexis Weik includes email address, phone number, and mailing address.
 image: alexis-weik.jpeg
 video: